 If most of your team sits in front of computers or tablets, a simple instant messaging service such as Skype or AOL could be an easy solution for stronger handoffs.
-Instant messages can be effective because they cause limited distractions and typically go unnoticed by patients making the handoff seamless.
+Instant messages can be effective because they cause limited distractions, typically go unnoticed by patients, and can be checked on your smart watch or smartphone making the handoff seamless.

-Wearable technology, like smart watches, can take your instant messaging to a more mobile level.
-If your team isn't always in front of their screen, a smart watch can give them the notifications they need when they are on the go around the office.
+Speaking of smart watches, wearable technology can take your instant messaging to a more mobile level.
+If your team isn't always in front of their screen, a smart watch can give them the notifications they need to see when they are on the go around the office or with a patient.

 Comlite Paging Software

-Similar to BlueNote Software, Comlite is system made for intra-office communication.
+Comlite is system made for intra-office communication as well.
 Comlite provides a real-time snapshot of staff and patient activity throughout the office at any given time.
 You can communicate by using light buttons and audible chimes to represent people, tasks, and locations.
 Watch a quick video of how the system could work in your office.

 Basic Pager System